liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

 To efficiently work with guestbooks in your app, you need a way of encapsulating them.
 This lets you refer to common guestbook objects throughout your code.
-First, create a new package called *model* inside the `com.liferay.docs.liferayguestbook` package.
-Right-click on the new `model` package and select *New* &rarr; *Java Class* in the context menu.
-In the dialog that appears, name the class *GuestbookModel* and click *OK*.
-The new class then opens in Android Studio.
-Replace its contents with the following code:
+First, create a new package called `model` inside the `com.liferay.docs.liferayguestbook` package.
+Inside this new `model` package, create a new class called `GuestbookModel`.
+Replace the `GuestbookModel` class's contents with the following code:

     package com.liferay.docs.liferayguestbook.model;